 It is possible that in the future we may have to defend our intellectual property rights.
-In the event of an intellectual property dispute, we may be forced to litigate or assert them against others.
-Disputes could involve litigation or proceedings declared by the US Patent and Trademark Office or the International Trade
+In the event of an intellectual property dispute, we may be forced to litigate to defend our rights or assert them against others.
+Disputes could involve litigation or proceedings declared by the U.S. Patent and Trademark Office or the International Trade Commission.

-Commission.
 Intellectual property litigation can be extremely expensive, and this expense, as well as the consequences should we not prevail, could seriously harm our business.

 On July 9, 2001, we initiated litigation against Sequitur, Inc. alleging infringement of U.S. Patent 6,001,653.
-If we do not prevail in the defense of the "653 patent, such failure could impact our ability to realize future licensing revenues.
+If we do not prevail in the defense of this patent, it could impact our ability to realize future licensing revenues.